 There’s also the Up in Smoke, a drink featuring a skull bottle filled with smoke and Sensei whiskey, jasmine simple syrup and smoked orange bitters, that you open and pour over ice.“We treat the bar like a kitchen, and these are the liquid dishes,” says Vong about the $18 beverages.
 “No one in Denver is doing these types of cocktails, and once I get one person to order one, suddenly everyone wants it.”

 On a busy street in Denver’s Berkeley neighborhood, Josh Sevy mans the bar at The Tatarian, a cocktail joint inspired by, of all things, trees.
-The menu resembles something out of a national park gift shop, with stunning photography and mico profiles of trees—and the cocktails they inspired.
-A slightly morbid, but tasty, example: the Black Jack, which evokes burning trees in the form of a forest fire and is made of rye, Laphroaig 10-year-old scotch, smoked honey syrup, Nonino grappa, Bénédictine, chocolate bitters and a flamed orange peel.
+The menu resembles something out of a national park gift shop, with stunning photography and micro profiles of trees, plus the cocktails they inspired.
+A slightly morbid, but tasty, example: the Black Jack, which evokes burning trees in the form of a forest fire and is made of rye whiskey, Laphroaig 10-year-old scotch, smoked honey syrup, Nonino grappa, Bénédictine, chocolate bitters and a flamed orange peel.